For many, debt-free living is a huge goal. But paying yourself out of debt can take years. In the meantime, don’t forget to enjoy your life.

-My husband and I got married with tens of thousands of dollars in student loan debt, and incomes that could hardly make a dent in the amount we owed.
-But I chose to see the glowing positive: If that was the price we had to pay for meeting each other within the first hour of student orientation, then so be it.
+My husband and I got married with tens of thousands of dollars in student loan debt.
+Our incomes could hardly make a dent in the amount we owed.
+But I chose to see the glowing positive.
+If that was the price we had to pay for meeting each other within the first hour of student orientation, then so be it.

 I also was wildly optimistic.
 I figured we would pay off our debt in five years, tops, and welcome a new baby into the world with a tidy savings account.